what will happen in the first session?

 We utilize an online booking system that allows you to schedule, change, or cancel your own appointments.
 Jill can provide you the information to create your profile and schedule, reschedule, and cancel your own appointments.

 what is a provisional psychologist?

 A provisional psychologist has completed a Master's level degree in psychology and is in the process of completing 1,600 supervised hours.
 They meet with their supervisor frequently to discuss their client cases and gain additional insight from their supervising psychologist.
 Supervisors have a minimum 5 years experience of practice after completing their own supervised hours.
 Additionally, provisional psychologists must pass an ethics exam and the Examination for Professional Practice in Psychology before they are registered to work independently, without supervision.
 Our psychologists all participate in ongoing training and consultation once they are fully registered.

 If you are working with one of our provisional psychologists, you will be offered a lower rate and have the benefit of an additional, more experienced psychologist reviewing your experience in therapy.
 You will not meet your psychologist's supervisor, but will be informed who they are and how they will be involved in the process.

 where is the admin team?

-Jill has an excellent response rate, and if unable to answer your call immediately, she will get back to you by the end of the business day.
-She can be reached by call or text at (780) 708-7335, and our entire admin team can be reached by email at email@example.com.
+Our team has an excellent response rate, and if unable to answer your call immediately, they will get back to you by the end of the business day.
+Rebecca can be reached by call or text at (780) 708-7335, and our entire admin team can be reached by email at email@example.com.